lavanet/lava/x/epochstorage/README.md

 }
 ```

-the index of the stakestorage is constructed from the epoch and chainID, for example: "100 ETH1"
+The index of the stakestorage is constructed from the epoch and chainID, for example: "100 ETH1"

-when a provider stakes himself to a chain (using the pairing module) he will be in the providers list of the next epoch. the stake storage of the next epoch (e.g. current stakestorage) is where all the changes are registered.
+When a provider stakes itself to a chain (using the pairing module) it will be in the providers list of the next epoch. the stake storage of the next epoch (e.g. current stakestorage) is where all the changes are registered.

-when a new epoch starts, the module will create a copy of the current stake and save it as a specific epoch stake storage. this is done in the begin block of the module.
+When a new epoch starts, the module will create a copy of the current stake and save it as a specific epoch stake storage. this is done in the BeginBlock method of the module.

-also, when a new epoch starts the epoch storage will delete any outdated stakestorage (determined by the param EpochsToSave).
+Also, when a new epoch starts the epoch storage will delete any outdated stakestorage (determined by the param EpochsToSave).
-note that if a stakestorage does not exist (either if it was deleted or it is in the future) pairing, verify pairing and relay payments will fail for the requested epoch (look at pairing readme).
+Note that if a stakestorage does not exist (either if it was deleted or it is in the future), verify pairing and relay payments will fail for the requested epoch (look at pairing readme).

 ### StakeEntry